Rappetor/Sovol-SV08-Mainline/README.md

 ![save as](images/stlink-firmware-save-as.jpg)

 > [!CAUTION]
-> Make sure the firmware backup file is 128k.
-If it is 1 Kilobyte it is too small, and you won't be able to return to the old firmware.
+> Make sure the firmware backup file is at least 128k for the toolhead, 512k for the mainboard.
+If it is just 1 Kilobyte it is too small, and you won't be able to return to your old firmware.
-> In case that already happened here is a <a href="firmware-backups/toolhead-0x80000000-sv08-20040628.bin">firmware backup</a> of a SV08 tool head, printer delivered to the EU on 2024-06-28.
+> In case that already happened here are some provided <a href="firmware-backups">firmware backups</a> of both the toolhead and mainboard (printer delivered to the EU on 2024-06-28).
+Use on your own risk.

 <br>